BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT's AddResp is valid.
+1. The EUT AddResp is valid.

 2. The AddResp contains two CreatedObjectResults that each have an OperationStatus of OperationSuccess.
 The OperationSuccess elements